-It is important for people who live in or visit the city to take steps towards their personal safety and security of their belongings.
+Althought relatively safe, it is still important for people who live in or visit the city to take steps towards their personal safety and security of their belongings.
 South Australia Police have a range of useful safety booklets and factsheets available on their website.

-City of Adelaide is committed to ensuring that the City is safe and welcoming for residents and visitors.
+City of Adelaide is committed to ensuring that the city is safe and welcoming for residents and visitors.
 We work with the community and other stakeholders to deliver a range of safety initiatives and projects that promotes vibrancy and wellbeing.
+The focus of Council’s work with communities will be on enabling them to increase actual and perceived safety by strengthening neighbourhood connections, reducing social isolation and improving wellbeing and resilience.
 The Safer City Strategy outlines Council’s strategic plan for enabling people to use the city safely and identifies important community safety, health and emergency management outcomes for the city.

 City of Adelaide owns and maintains the City Safe CCTV network across the Adelaide CBD and North Adelaide.
 This network is monitored 24 hours a day, 7 days a week by a branch of SA Police.